NoahRJohnson/dotfiles/README.md

 ```
 You should see all "YES".

-For every project you're working on create a ".tmuxinator.yml" file in your project root.
-There are example files for you to copy in this repo.
+For every project you're working on create a ".tmuxinator.yml" file in your project root. "tmuxinator.yml" is an example file for you to start from.
 Modify it as needed, then start your project from the project root with
 ```bash
 mux
 ```